 Adding the Dry Ingredients

 Now add the flour mixture to the butter and pumpkin mixture.
-Add ½ cup and mix on low until most of the flour is incorporated.
+Add ½ cup and mix on low speed until most of the flour is incorporated.
 As you are adding the flour, scrape down the sides occasionally.
 Add another ½ cup and repeat until the mixture is just combined.
 When the dough is complete it will be light brown/orange in color and be sticky to the touch.

-Rolling the Pumpkin Cookie Dough
+Rolling the Pumpkin Sugar Cookie Dough

-If you have a silicone mat, this is the time to place it on your counter.
+If you have a silicone mat, this is the time to place it on your work surface.
 If not, work on a surface that is not slippery.
 Lay down one piece of wax paper and about ⅓ to ½ of the dough on top.
 Shape the dough into a long log and cover with another piece of wax paper.
 With your rolling pin, roll out the dough.
 Place the sheet of dough on a tray and place it in the freezer.
 Continue rolling out your dough in the same manner and stacking the sheets of dough in the freezer.

 Roll out cookie dough to ¼” or ⅜” thick.
 If you like thicker, softer cookies go with the ⅜”.